ben-wangz/blog/kubernetes/basic/chart.museum.md

 * create a kubernetes cluster by kind
 * setup ingress
 * setup cert-manager and self-signed issuer
-* setup docker registry
+* setup chart-museum
-* test docker registry
+* test chart-museum

 ### do it